Piano Sonata No. 11 (Mozart): Relationships to later compositions and arrangements

 The theme of the first movement was used by Max Reger in his Variations and Fugue on a Theme by Mozart (1914) for orchestra.
+The Israeli composer Ron Weidberg (b.
+1953) used the same theme for a set of variations.
 Dave Brubeck's "Blue Rondo à la Turk" (1959) is not based on or related to the last movement.

-Pianist Arcadi Volodos arranged a virtuoso piano solo paraphrase, loosely-built from keyparts of the Sonata.

-Folk metal band Ulytau published a metal version of the Rondo alla Turca in 2009.

-There are also plentiful adaptations for chamber size ensembles; as the arrangement of the Andante Grazioso for string quartet and guitar from the German composer Frederic Bernard.

 2014 autograph discovery

-In 2014, Hungarian librarian Balázs Mikusi discovered four pages of Mozart's original score (autograph) of the sonata in Budapest's National Széchényi Library.
-Until then, only the last page of the autograph had been known to have survived.
+In 2014, Hungarian librarian Balázs Mikusi discovered in Budapest's National Széchényi Library four pages from the first and middle movements in Mozart's autograph manuscript of the sonata.
+Until then, only the last page of the last movement, which is preserved in the International Mozarteum Foundation, had been known to have survived.
 The paper and handwriting of the four pages matched that of the final page of the score, held in Salzburg.
 The original score is close to the first edition, published in 1784.

 In the first movement, however, in bars 5 and 6 of the fifth variation, the rhythm of the last three notes was altered.
 In the menuetto, the last quarter beat of bar 3 is a C♯ in most editions, but in the original autograph an A is printed.
 In the first edition, an A is also printed in bar 3, as in the original, but on the other hand a C♯ is printed in the parallel passage at bar 33, mirroring subsequent editions.

-In September 2014, Zoltán Kocsis gave the first performance of the rediscovered score.
+On 26 September 2014 Zoltán Kocsis gave the first performance of the rediscovered score, at the National Széchényi Library in Budapest.